Colin Salmon: Career

 Salmon is known for his role as Charles Robinson, a character in the James Bond films Tomorrow Never Dies, The World Is Not Enough and Die Another Day.
 He made his feature debut in 1992 as Sgt.
 Robert Oswald in the British mini-series Prime Suspect 2.
 Salmon also played Note Makoti in the No. 1 Ladies' Detective Agency and David Tyrel in the Sky One UK television series Hex.
 He appears as himself in the sixth episode of the BBC Three comedy, Little Miss Jocelyn.

+On February 28th 1996 - Sebastian Bird in Silent witness, series one, episode 4, part 2.

-In 2006 he appeared in the eighth series of ITV drama Bad Girls as Senior Medical Officer Dr. Rowan Dunlop.
+In 2006 he appeared in the eighth series of the ITV drama Bad Girls as Senior Medical Officer Dr. Rowan Dunlop.
 He played Dr. Moon in two episodes ("Silence in the Library" and "Forest of the Dead") of the fourth series of the long running science fiction television series Doctor Who.
-(Subsequently, there were rumours that he would take on the coveted lead role of The Doctor in 2008 after David Tennant, but the role went to Matt Smith.)
+There were rumours that he would take on the coveted lead role of The Doctor in 2008 after David Tennant, but the role went to Matt Smith.
 In 2020, writer Steven Moffat stated he envisioned Salmon's character as a future incarnation of the Doctor.

-Salmon has also recorded the role of Kerr Avon in the new audio series of Blake's 7.

-Salmon has worked twice with director Paul W. S. Anderson; appearing in the films Resident Evil and Alien vs. Predator, in both of which Salmon's character meets a grisly end (in fact, a very similar end in both; both characters are sliced into small, criss-crossed chunks).
-He reprised his role as a clone version of One in the 2012 film Resident Evil: Retribution, alongside Michelle Rodriguez and Oded Fehr.
+Salmon has also recorded the role of Kerr Avon in the audio series of Blake's 7.
+Salmon played James "One" Shade in the film Resident Evil (2002) and reprised the role as a clone version in the 2012 sequel Resident Evil: Retribution.
 Salmon also played Oonu, squad leader of the Skybax in the 2002 mini-series Dinotopia.
 His other film credits include Captives (1994), Frantz Fanon: Black Skin White Mask (a documentary directed by Isaac Julien in which Salmon plays the French psychiatrist, philosopher and revolutionary, Frantz Fanon) (1996), The Wisdom of Crocodiles (1998), Fanny and Elvis (1999) and My Kingdom (2001).

 In 2007, Salmon appeared in the season finale of the ITV2 series Secret Diary of a Call Girl, playing a client of the protagonist, a call girl named Hannah Baxter.
 In the 2008 film Clubbed, a film about nightclub bouncers in Coventry in the 1980s, Salmon plays one of the main characters, Louis.
-In the same year he appeared in The Bank Job as Hakim Jamal.